 The court documents in New York show that McClendon used the same deal team -- Chesapeake executives, bankers, and lawyers -- for both his personal transactions and the company’s.

-That includes outside legal counsel from C. Ray Lees, of Oklahoma City-based Commercial Law Group PC, and financial advice from Jefferies Group Inc. (JEF) Doug Jacobson, identified as an executive vice president at Chesapeake Energy, signed the Sooner Gas transaction on behalf of his company, and is also listed as an officer of McClendon’s personal company in both of those VPP transactions.
+That includes outside legal counsel from C. Ray Lees, of Oklahoma City-based Commercial Law Group PC, and financial advice from Jefferies Group Inc. (JEF:US) Doug Jacobson, identified as an executive vice president at Chesapeake Energy, signed the Sooner Gas transaction on behalf of his company, and is also listed as an officer of McClendon’s personal company in both of those VPP transactions.

 Lees and Jacobson didn’t return phone calls seeking comment on the transactions.
 A Jefferies spokesman, Richard Khaleel, declined to comment.